rddefauw/arc322/labs/lab-1/lab-1.md

 Now run the skeleton project using the following commands.
 You will be repeating the following two commands for testing our changes.

 ```
+cd router
 mvn install
 mvn camel:run
 ```

-The last 2 line of the output from second command above is shown below
+The last 2 lines of the output from the second command above is shown below.

 ```
 [1) thread #2 - file://src/data] route1                         INFO  Other message
 [1) thread #2 - file://src/data] route1                         INFO  UK message
 ```

-That's it!!! for Lab 1.
-Congratulations on completing Lab 1.
-Now you can start the Lab 2.
+That's it for Lab 1.
+Now you can start Lab 2.